Work Description

 Methodology:

-3. The fitting data for obtaining diffusion eigenvectors and eigenvalues are from 27 diffusion couple experiments from literature and this study.
+2. The fitting data for obtaining diffusion eigenvectors and eigenvalues are from 27 diffusion couple experiments from literature and this study.
 The 27 diffusion couple experiments included in this dataset were conducted in 8-component basaltic melts with similar compositions, but at three different temperatures, 1260 ℃, 1350 ℃ and 1500 ℃.

 Summary of open-access data files:

-1. "MultiComponentDif_calculator_v1.0.xlsx"
+1. "MultiComponentDif_calculator_v1.0.xlsx":

 A multicomponent diffusion calculator for computing multicomponent diffusion profiles in a diffusion couple.

-2. "code_fit_27_exp.zip"
+2. "Bai_and_Zhang_2025_data_in_figures.xlsx":

-A MatLab program (BFGS_main.m) for obtaining a universal eigenvector matrix and three sets of eigenvalues, with subroutines and diffusion data from 27 diffusion couple experiments used for fitting.
+A MatLab program (BFGS_main.m) for obtaining a temperature-independent eigenvector matrix and three sets of eigenvalues, with subroutines and diffusion data from 27 diffusion couple experiments used for fitting.
 For more details about the program, refer to “Readme” in this folder.

 A MatLab program (Newton_main.m) for fitting the Z_6 vs x profile, assuming λ_6 to increase exponentially with Z_6, in the experiment BS13&14C.
 For more details about the program, refer to “Readme” in this folder.